 ISO 9001 was recently updated in 2015.
 The new version of the standard places more emphasis on risk-based thinking and stakeholder engagement.
 It also introduces new requirements for quality management systems, such as a focus on organizational context and the need for top management to provide leadership.

-There are a number of benefits associated with ISO 9001.
+There are several benefits associated with ISO 9001.
 Perhaps the most important is that it can help businesses to improve their quality management practices.

 By following the requirements of ISO 9001, businesses can develop a system for monitoring and improving their quality.
 This, in turn, can lead to improved products and services, increased customer satisfaction, and reduced costs.